menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the East Flatbush neighborhood in Brooklyn are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 74.8% of the neighborhoods in America.
-In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.
+The neighbors in the East Flatbush neighborhood in Brooklyn are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 59.5% of the neighborhoods in America.
+With 32.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 84.5% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.